 In a large pot, warm the ghee and sauté seeds for 30 seconds.
 Add vegetables, thyme, bay leaf and water.
 Bring to a boil, cover, and simmer for 45 minutes on low-medium heat, stirring occasionally.
 Remove bay leaf, season with salt and pepper and stir in yogurt.

 In saucepan, heat oil over medium heat.
 Temper the cumin seeds.
 Add spices in oil stirring frequently for 30 seconds.
-Add the chopped tomatoes (and seaweed, if using) salt and pepper and simmer for 10 minutes, or until tomatoes are softened.
+Then add the chopped tomatoes (and seaweed, if using) salt and pepper and simmer for 10 minutes, or until tomatoes are softened.
 Add chick peas and fenugreek and cook for additional 8 minutes.
 Garnish with cooling cilantro.

-|Cooling beet greens
+Cooling beet greens

 Warm the coconut oil in a shallow pan.
 Add the mint and turmeric and cook until the aroma comes up (about 1 minute).
-Add the salt and kale and stir well.
+Then add the salt and kale and stir well.
 Add water to ¼ the height of the greens.
 Cover and cook until kale is bright green and tender (about 5 minutes).

 Serve all components together to create your balanced bowl.

-Tips: Say a Mantra or prayer of your choice as mentioned below
+Say a Mantra or prayer of your choice as mentioned below

 - Eat in a quiet, settled, comfortable environment.
 Eating is a celebration.
 Eating food in a distracting environment diminishes your body’s ability to digest what you have eaten.